Welcome to today's edition of the Rush 24-7 podcast.

 So I had to go to a cocktail party last night.

-Yeah, I'm very hoarse today.
+Yeah, I'm very hoarse today, but I'm not, I feel fine.

 I don't have a cold or any of that.

-And of course there aren't any chocolate donuts around here.
+And of course, there aren't any chocolate donuts around here.

-You know, it used to be the fix.
+It used to be the fix.

-Anyway, I had to go to this cocktail party last night, and I get in, and it was a hearing nightmare.
+Anyway, I had to go to this cocktail party last night, and I get in and it was a hearing nightmare.

-Uh it was conveniently located only five blocks from my fashionable Upper East Side penthouse.
+It was conveniently located only five blocks from my fashionable Upper East Side penthouse.

-And I a lot of people in there I didn't know.
+A lot of people in there I didn't know.

-One guy came up to me and started saying, Did you see Matthews tonight?
+One guy came up to me and started saying, did you see Matthews tonight?

 Did you see me?

-No, I I never see Matthews.
+No, I never see Matthews.

 What happened?

-Oh, it's the most amazing thing, you just gotta see it.
+Oh, it's the most amazing thing.

 What happened?

-Well, we'll I mean you guys I I couldn't, I was having trouble hearing the guy, but I eventually figured out what he was saying.
+I mean, I couldn't, I was having trouble hearing the guy, but I eventually figured out what he was saying that Matthews apologized to Hillary.

-The one time Matthews gets something right and he apologizes for it because of pressure from uh the Hillary front group, Media Matters for America.
+The one time Matthews gets something right and he apologizes for it because of pressure from the Hillary front group, Media Matters for America.

-You do, if you didn't hear this, you have to hear it.
+And you do, if you didn't hear this, you have to hear it.

 Here first is what Matthews said that got media matters and everybody all upset.